WebAssembly/module-linking/proposals/module-types/Explainer.md

 and toolchain-independent basis for first expressing a module dependency graph and then bundling/linking that dependency graph for distribution.

-Lastly, on the Web and other hosts that provide runtime instantiation APIs, nested modules allow an outer module to bundle module code that is to be instantiated dynamically by passing a first-class module reference (created via `ref.module`) to the runtime instantiation API.

 ### Module and Instance Exports